ISAITB/shacl-validator/README.md

 ## Configuration for development

-When building for development you will need to provide the validator's basic configuration to allow it to bootstrap.
+When building for development you should provide the validator's basic configuration to allow it to bootstrap.
 The simplest approach to do this is to use environment variables that set the validator's [configuration properties](https://www.itb.ec.europa.eu/docs/guides/latest/validatingRDF/index.html#validator-configuration-properties).